Vansh-31/tic-tac-toe/README.md

 # Tic-Tac-Toe

 This is a simple implementation of the classic Tic-Tac-Toe game.
-You can play against a friend or against the computer.

 To play the game, simply click on the grid to place your X or O. The game will automatically switch turns between players.